fxkr/share-via-ssh/README.md

 share-via-ssh is a very quick way to upload files via your SSH server and generate copy/pasteable links to your HTTP server.

+There is no custom server-side software; share-via-ssh is just a very thin wrapper around SSH/SCP.

 ## Usage